Marmat21/Pharo-HDFS/readme.md

 Files can be accessed using FileReference(s).
 ```
 fileReference := fileSystem / path / of / the / file. "get the file reference"
+fileReference createFile. "creates a file at the path indicated in the file reference"
 fileReference contents. "read the contents of the file"
 fileReference readStream. "get a ReadStream on the file"
+fileReference writeStream. "get a WriteStream on the file"
 ```

-# Writing on a file
+### Writing on a file
-The HDFS API does not allow to change the content of a File.
+The HDFS API does not allow to directly write on a File.
-The only allowed operation is to _Append_.
+The only allowed operation is the _append_.

+Therefore, the WriteStream of an HDFS file reference allows only such operation (both with `nextPutAll:` and `appendAll:`)